 We assume the walk took place during summer, or just before or after.
-Only this time of year weather would permit travelling through this wet sea area, that time.
+Only this time of year weather would permit travelling through this wet sea area.
 Avoiding the storms and floods in late autumn, winter and early spring.
-The Frisians were sea traders as well, with a strong supra-regional trading network covering most of northwestern Europe.
-If it was indeed summer when Bernlef and Ludger had their walk, these Frisian free-traders must have been away, because that was the sailing season for doing trade.
+Frisians were sea traders as well, with a strong supra-regional trading network covering most of northwestern Europe.
+If it was indeed summer when Bernlef and Ludger had their walk, these Frisian free-traders must have been away, because that was the sailing season.
 So, near the terps there must have been landing platforms for boats, although the bigger ships were at sea in southern Scandinavia or East England making a profit.
 Perhaps explaining why the woman called Meinsuit introduced Bernelf to Ludger.
-Her husband was away at sea for trade.
+Her husband was simply away at sea.

-Maybe Ludger and Bernlef also saw men and families preparing their ships to leave for what is now Kreis Nordfriesland, just south of the Danish-German border.
-It was in fact in this period that the first wave of colonists from Frisia (re)populated the islands of Amrum, Föhr, Sylt, Utholm, Westerhever and of Everschop.
-Find more information about the phases and origins of the colonization of Nordfriesland in our blog post Beacons of Nordfriesland.
-The thing that receives little attention of scholars is that this migration took place amidst the turbulent Viking Age, and toward and very close to the heartland of the Danes.
+Maybe Ludger and Bernlef also saw men and families preparing their ships to leave for what is now Nordfriesland, just south of the Danish-German border.
+It was a period colonists from Frisia (re)populated the islands of Amrum, Föhr, Sylt, Utholm, Westerhever and of Everschop.
+Find more information about the phases and origins of the colonization of Nordfriesland in our post Beacons of Nordfriesland.
+The thing that receives little attention of scholars is that this migration to the north took place amidst the turbulent Viking Age, and toward and very close to the heartland of the Danes.
 How can this be explained?

 Look at it this walk any way you like, because many different angles are possible.
 Sing your own tale!
 At the very least, we hope this post gives you a sense of place when re-hiking the hike of these two historic gents during the Frisia Coast Trail.